Title 30: Public Service

 (2) With respect to a net metering system for which a certificate of public good is not deemed issued under subdivision (1) of this subsection:

-(A) may waive the requirements of section 248 of this title that are not applicable to net metering systems, including, but not limited to, criteria that are generally applicable to public service companies as defined in this title;
+(A) may waive the requirements of section 248 of this title that are not applicable to net metering systems, including criteria that are generally applicable to public service companies as defined in this title;

 (B) may modify notice and hearing requirements of this title as it deems appropriate;